Mount Bromo: Deformation in late November 2010–late January 2011

 The CVGHM reported on 13 January 2011, that deformation using tiltmeter measurements indicated an inflation at rate of 5 micro radians between 25 November 2010 – 14 December 2010 and a relatively stable since 15 December 2010 both on Radial Components and Tangential Components.

 Deformation measurement using electronic distance measurement equipment compared observations at designated measuring points; POS-BRO, POS-KUR and POS-BAT during the period 25 November 2010 – 20 December 2010 with observations from the period 21 December 2010 – 30 December 2010 indicated the shortening of the distance from the POS-BAT, or inflation.
 Observations between 30 December 2010 – 23 January 2011 were reported as relatively stable.

 2015 eruption

-Mount Bromo showed signs of increasing activity beginning in 4 December 2015, when the amount of smoke coming out of the crater intensified.
+Mount Bromo showed signs of increasing activity beginning on 4 December 2015, when the amount of smoke coming out of the crater intensified.
 By late November Mount Bromo began to eject ashes into the air.
 Indonesian Volcano Monitoring Bureau (PVBMG) issued a warning that forbade people from climbing Mount Bromo.
 Later, the warning was extended into a 1 km exclusion zone, before eventually extended into wider range which virtually barred visitors from coming down into the caldera floor, which is popularly known as Sandsea.